xlhybridsOSS/xl-ds-base/README.md

 * Pandas
 * Numpy
 * Cassandra Driver
+* MySQL Connector

-For a complete list with version numbers see [requirements.txt](./requirements.txt)
+For a complete list with version numbers see [base-requirements.txt](./base-requirements.txt)